krickert/search_indexer/README.md

 Search Indexer is an open source search indexer meant to create a document indexer that scales out-of-the-box.
 It's a work-in-progress aimed at the following milestones:

 1. *End-to-end searching of wikipedia* - complete.
 Automatically download and install solr search engine.
 Then it'll download all of wikipedia into solr.
 Finally, it'll categorize each wiki article using OpenNLP category tagger.
 2. *Scale wikipedia indexing with kafka* - completed.
-Create the above steps using Spring cloud flow through 100% avro serialization/deserialization.
+Create the above steps using Spring cloud flow through 100% protocolbuf serialization/deserialization.
 Create a generic document interface.
 3. *Create multiple search engine indices* - not started.
 Support for open search and an interface for other search engines.
 4. *Allow for multiple document types to be indexed* - not started.
 Move away from wikipedia and allow for more generic input of documents.
 5. *Integrate pipeline steps for search to allow for dense vector calculations* - not started.